Force majeure: Philippines

 Except in cases specified by the law, or when it is otherwise declared by stipulation, or when the nature of the obligation requires the assumption of risk, no person shall be responsible for those events which, could not be foreseen, or which, though foreseen were inevitable.

 Fortuitous events must not be caused by man but by nature.
 Therefore, economic crises are not considered as force majeure events that allows a debtor to be free of his obligation or debt.
 However such crises as an effect of wars such as World War II are considered as force majeure events as stated in Sagrada v.
 Nacoco (G.R.
 No. L-3756).
 The landmark case on this article and event is the case of Nakpil & Sons v.
 CA (G.R.
 No. L-47851).
 In this case, the Philippine Bar Association (PBA) building was the only building destroyed on Arzobispo St., Intramuros, Manila during an earthquake in 1968.
 The PBA, through the Jose W. Diokno Law Office, led by Sen. Diokno himself, sued Nakpil & Sons as well as the contractor of the building, United Construction Company, Inc., and won in the trial court.
 The case was merely reiterated and affirmed by the Court of Appeals.
 Finally in 1986 the case was decided with finality by the Supreme Court.
 The Court mentioned the four requisites, by breaking down Article 1174.
 These are still the requisites used in Philippine courts today.
 These requisites are:

 In doing so, the Supreme Court ruled that there is no fortuitous event, after also observing certain problems in construction such as measurement deficiencies and poor foundations.

 UNIDROIT Principles

 Article 7.1.7 of the UNIDROIT Principles of International Commercial Contracts provides for a form of force majeure similar, but not identical, to the common law and civil law concepts of the term: relief from performance is granted "if that party proves that the non-performance was due to an impediment beyond its control and that it could not reasonably be expected to have taken the impediment into account at the time of the conclusion of the contract or to have avoided or overcome it or its consequences."
+The contract may extend for a time after the event occurred, and sufficient actions must be taken to mitigate the force majeure's effects on the contract for that time.